Did you know that the humble push-up does much more than work out your arms?

 The exercise suitable for all ability levels will also work wonders for your shoulders (deltoids), chest (pectoralis major), core (rectus abdominis), hips (obliques) and legs (quadriceps).

-Plus, because push-ups are a compound exercise, which means they use more than one muscle group, they’re a great calorie burner and get your blood pumping, leaving you energised.
+Plus, because push-ups are a compound exercise, which means they use more than one muscle group, they’re a great exercise to help you get stronger.

 The Push-up Variation Challenge involves performing each of the following exercises for 30 seconds, followed by a minute’s rest between each exercise.

 From a standard push-up stance, bring your hands close together so they’re directly under your shoulders with your elbows close to your body.
 This version will give your triceps an excellent work out.